-Assisted dying involves a person who is experiencing unbearable suffering from a terminal illness taking or being given medication to end their life.
+Assisted dying involves a person experiencing unbearable suffering from a terminal illness taking or being administered medication to end their life.
 There are strict eligibility criteria to have an assisted death.
 Not everyone with a terminal illness will be eligible.
 New Zealanders aged 18 or over who have a terminal illness which is likely to end their life within 6 months may be able to access assisted dying.

-The service involves specific steps, medical assessments, and important safeguards.
-These are to ensure a person is eligible and that they are making the decision for themselves, without pressure from anyone else.
+The service involves specific steps, medical assessments, and essential safeguards.
+These are to ensure a person is eligible and making their decision independently, without pressure from anyone.
 The framework for the service and its eligibility criteria and safeguards are set out in the law, called the End of Life Choice Act 2019 (the Act).
-The Assisted Dying Service is overseen by Manatū Hauora - the Ministry of Health (Manatū Hauora).
+The Assisted Dying Service is overseen by the Ministry of Health | Manatū Hauora.